Review: Disney's Pop Century Resort Is Our Go-To Value Resort

 And finally the Computer Pool in the ‘80s and ‘90s area.

-Pop has a standard value resort lineup of activities.
-The list doesn’t run deep, but it would fill an afternoon.
-Here’s a look at a schedule from November 2024.
+Pop has a standard value resort lineup of activities, including movie nights, poolside activities, campfires, and arts & crafts.
+Here’s a look at a schedule from November 2025.
 These can change weekly, but you’ll get the general idea:

-We don’t often highlight fitness opportunities around the resorts, but Hourglass lake between Pop Century and Art of Animation is a great route to run or walk.
+Hourglass Lake sits between Pop Century and Art of Animation and has a walking/running loop around it.
+This is one of my favorite routes at Walt Disney World.
 It’s a 1.2 mile loop with some great views.
 Along the way, you’ll see signs with fun facts about the different decades.

 Shopping at Pop Century